**Updated January 21, 2022

 My daughter even filmed him pretending to host his own cooking show.

 There are so many kid’s cookbooks out there.
 But so many are filled with recipes that don’t fit our family.

 Either the ingredients are expensive, hard to find or there is just no way my kids were going to eat any of the meals.

 So I came up with this idea, and it worked so much better.

-Taking jumbo size index cards, I wrote down the recipes to all the meals we already eat in our house.
+Taking jumbo size index cards, I wrote down the recipes for all the meals we already eat in our house.

 I made sure to include all the steps in kid-friendly terms.